redis/redis-doc/commands/bgrewriteaof.md

 Since Redis 2.4 the AOF rewrite is automatically triggered by Redis, however the `BGREWRITEAOF` command can be used to trigger a rewrite at any time.

-Please check the documentation about [Redis Persistence](/topics/persistence#append-only-file) for more information.
+Please refer to the [persistence documentation][persistence] for detailed information.

+[persistence]: /topics/persistence

 @return